 We worked with Bloomsbury Kitchens and Fine Cabinetry on most of the cabinetry in our home, and they made the whole process so effortless and enjoyable from concept to install.
 We went with a solid wood framed kitchen, and it turned out better than I ever imagined!
 I love the windows next to the range hood that bring in so much natural light.
 I thought I would need more upper cabinet space, but I don’t miss it at all!
 My absolute fav part of the kitchen is the desk area.
 It’s my little command centre, where my to do list lives, and where a lot of junk ends up, but at least the junk has a home LOL.
 I also like the open shelving above, because it provides some space for pretty little things and decor.

 My most asked question when it comes to my kitchen is the colour of my cabinets.
-The white cabinets are Benjamin Moore, White Cloud, and the island is a white oak stain.
+The white cabinets are Benjamin Moore, Oxford White, and the island is a white oak stain.
 We had originally decided on a matching white island, however I’m SO happy we changed it.
 The white oak adds so much warmth to the space and softens it up, while still keeping everything light and bright.
-Our walls are Benjamin Moore, Oxford White.
+Our walls are also Benjamin Moore, Oxford White.
 The kitchen hardware was a labour of love; I lost sleep over all the darn hardware in our home!!
 I think hardware is such an important accessory, and I’m so happy with our final selection.
 We chose to mix and match the hardware, and it looks perfect (in my opinion!).
 On the white cabinetry, we went with a polished nickel finish and on the white oak cabinetry we chose a matte black finish.
 For the drawers, we used the Cotswold Drawer Pull and on the cabinets, we did a mix of the Bakes Pull Handle, the Cotswold Ball Knob, and my absolute fav, the Cotswold Cupboard Latch.

 The Kitchen Appliances & Sink